rails/rails/guides/source/autoloading_and_reloading_constants_classic_mode.md

  * In **production**, however, you want consistency and thread-safety and can live with a longer boot time.
 So `eager_load` is set to `true`, and then during boot (before the app is ready to receive requests) Rails loads all files in the `eager_load_paths`  and then turns off auto loading (NB: autoloading may be needed during eager loading).
 Not autoloading after boot is a `good thing`, as autoloading can cause the app to be have thread-safety problems.
  * In **test**, for speed of execution (of individual tests) `eager_load` is `false`, so Rails follows development behaviour.

 What is described above are the defaults with a newly generated Rails app.
-There are multiple ways this can be configured differently (see [Configuring Rails Applications](configuring.html#rails-general-configuration).
-).
-But using `autoload_paths` on its own  in the past (before Rails 5) developers might configure `autoload_paths` to add in extra locations (e.g. `lib` which used to be an autoload path list years ago, but no longer is).
+There are multiple ways this can be configured differently (see [Configuring Rails Applications](configuring.html#rails-general-configuration).).
+Before Rails 5 developers might configure `autoload_paths` to add in extra locations (e.g. `lib` which used to be an autoload path list years ago, but no longer is).
 However this is now discouraged for most purposes, as it is likely to lead to production-only errors.
 It is possible to add new locations to both `config.eager_load_paths` and `config.autoload_paths` but use at your own risk.

 See also [Autoloading in the Test Environment](#autoloading-in-the-test-environment).